candycode/candycode.github.com/site/portfolio/index.md

 * basic near-real-time Lennard-Jones molecular dynamics with simulation of individual subregions
 * computation and animation of vibrational modes
+* experimental OSVR Hacker Dev Kit support
+* web-based remote visualization option through compressed video or image streams

-This thing started with a proper analysis and design phase and was basically frozen after having implemented separate working prototypes to verify the feasibility of most of the features; many concepts from this research are used in my new molecular modeling tool currently in the making; some of the prototypes are or will be opensourced.
+This thing started with a proper analysis and design phase and was basically frozen after having implemented separate working prototypes to verify the feasibility of most of the features; many concepts from this research are used in my new molecular modeling tool currently in the making; some of the prototypes will be opensourced.

 (Inverse) global illumination
 -----------------------------